 If you’re coming from the east on Pleasant Valley Rd., Mt.
 Jeez will be on your right before you get to Malabar Farm State Park.

 This list of hidden gems in Ohio is a great starting point to explore our great state!
-But if you need more ideas, check out these fun things to do in Ohio with Kids or Ohio day trip ideas from Columbus, Ohio!
+But if you need more ideas, check out these fun things to do in Ohio with Kids, hot air balloon festivals in Ohio or Ohio day trip ideas from Columbus, Ohio!

 Share this post with your friends!